-Once again due to financial constraints, increasingly such care is no longer provided by local authority employed carers but is now outsourced to appointed care agencies, or you are offered a weekly cash equivalent - called a personal budget or direct payment - for you to source your own care.
+Increasingly such domiciliary care is now outsourced to appointed care agencies, or you are offered a weekly cash equivalent - called a personal budget or direct payment - for you to source your own care.

-Whilst there is no national rules for when local authorities charge for domiciliary care services (unlike means testing for care in a care home), In England most are now following the same guidelines as laid down for paying for care in a care home as detailed by the Care Act.
-As the Care Act only applies to England the following is a description of how local authorities assess your means in England and different rules may apply in Scotland or Wales.)
+Whilst there is no national rules for when local authorities charge for domiciliary care services (unlike means testing for care in a care home), most English local; authorities are now following the same guidelines as laid down for paying for residential care as detailed by the Care Act.

 Step 3: If you income exceeds this protected amount they expect you to pay a % of this difference towards the cost of the care provided (or it reduces the amount of any direct payment or personal budget awarded).

-To get your free quote for a care fees funding plan, complete our simple care fee funding quotation request form and one of our consultants will call you to discuss in more details.
-You may also like to view and download our free guide to care fee funding plans here.
+To get your free no obligation quote for a care fees funding plan, complete our simple care fee funding quotation request form and one of our consultants will call you to discuss in more details.
+You may also like to view and download our free guide to care fee funding plans here

 Head Office Address: